 The braking capacity of your motor home is not necessarily as great as its towing capacity.
 Separate braking systems should be used for control of a towed vehicle, (auto, trailer, boat etc.), behind the motor home.
 Braking requirements will vary by chassis type, chassis manufacturer and state law.
 Contact your chassis dealer or independent RV dealer for assistance to determine if a separate braking system is recommended and what limit(s) may apply for your towing combination and traveling safety.
-The use of a reducing sleeve and smaller diameter draw bar or a longer draw bar in and on the hitch

-The use of a reducing sleeve and smaller diameter draw bar or a longer draw bar in and on the hitch receiver will reduce the bitch weight rating and towing capacity.
-Use of a draw bar longer than 18inches (457mm) is prohibited.
+The use of a reducing sleeve and smaller diameter draw bar or a longer draw bar in and on the hitch receiver will reduce the hitch weight rating and towing capacity.
+Use of a draw bar longer than 18-inches (457mm) is prohibited.